tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 also SHOULD set this same value for the HTTP Accept header.

 A correctly encoded request has the HTTP Content-Type header "application/oblivious-dns-message", uses the HTTP POST method, and contains "targethost" and "targetpath" variables.
+If the Proxy fails to match the "targethost" and "targetpath" variables from the path, it MUST treat the request as malformed.
 The Proxy constructs the URI of the Target with the "https" scheme, using the value of "targethost" as the URI host the percent-decoded value of "targetpath" as the URI path.
 Proxies MUST check that Client requests are correctly encoded, and MUST return a 4xx (Client Error) if the check fails, along with the Proxy-Status response header with an "error" parameter of type "http_request_error" {{!I-D.ietf-httpbis-proxy-status}}.